One of the questions most frequently faced by financial advisers is what are pension freedoms and how can I use them?

 - 90% of pots taken in full less than £30,000

 - Drawdown twice as popular as annuities

 The FCA found that many of those accessing pots were placing the funds in other forms of savings suggesting a level of mistrust in pension.
 There was also some evidence that consumers were accepting drawdown from their providers without fully considering their options.
-The FCA are actively considering if they can offer greater protection for those who drawdown without taking advice.
-Finally the FCA noted that annuity providers have been leaving the market, leaving less choice for consumers with a lack of alternative products in place.
+The FCA also noted that annuity providers have been leaving the market, leaving less choice for consumers with a lack of alternative products in place.